Filing a life insurance claim is a quick and simple process, as long as you have the right information on hand.

-We’ll help walk you through the process below, including the claims process, documents you’ll need to have on hand, places you can check for lost policies, and even forms to file for Social Security death benefits.
+We’ll help walk you through the process below, from gathering documents to checking for lost policies and filing for Social Security death benefits.

-The first step to filing a death claim for life insurance is obtaining the proper forms to do so from the deceased’s life insurance provider.
+The first step to filing a death claim for life insurance is informing the life insurance company of the death and obtaining the proper forms from them to file the claim.

-Getting death claim forms is actually a simple process.
-The first thing you will want to do is get in touch with the insurance company, specifically the agent the deceased worked with or any agent who works for the company directly.
+You should try to get in touch with the agent the deceased worked with or any agent who works for the company directly.

 Being prepared will expedite this process even further and make it much smoother for you.

-In order to start the claims process, the life insurance company will ask for these 3 legal documents to ensure against fraud:
+In order to start the claims process, you’ll need to present some documentation to ensure against fraud:

-The insurance company will need a certified copy of the policyholder death certificate.
+The insurance company will need a certified copy of the policyholder’s death certificate.
 This will prove the claim is legitimate and help to prevent any fraud.

 You want to make sure you send a copy of this document, and not the original, just to be safe and have the original on hand if needed.

-All you have to do is fill out the information about the policyholder which includes things like the cause of death and the policy number.
+All you have to do is fill out the information about the policyholder which includes details like the cause of death and the policy number.

-Then, you must fill out a bit of information about yourself as the beneficiary and then send the claim form with the policy document and death certificate back to the insurance provider.
+Then, you’ll fill out a bit of information about yourself as the beneficiary and send the claim form with the policy document and death certificate back to the insurance provider.

 They take everything from there.